Blushing: Psychology

 Charles Darwin devoted Chapter 13 of his 1872 The Expression of the Emotions in Man and Animals to complex emotional states including self-attention, shame, shyness, modesty and blushing.
 He described blushing as "... the most peculiar and most human of all expressions."

-Several different psychological and psycho-physiological mechanisms for blushing have been hypothesized by Crozier (2010): "An explanation that emphasizes the blush's visibility proposes that when we feel shame we communicate our emotion to others and in doing so we send an important signal to them.
+Several different psychological and psycho-physiological mechanisms for blushing have been hypothesized by Crozier (2010): "An explanation that emphasizes the blush's visibility proposes that when we feel shame, we communicate our emotion to others, and in doing so we send an important signal to them.
 It tells them something about us.
 It shows that we are ashamed or embarrassed, that we recognise that something is out of place.
 It shows that we are sorry about this.
 It shows that we want to put things right.
 To blush at innuendo is to show awareness of its implications and to display modesty that conveys that you are not brazen or shameless.
 The blush makes a particularly effective signal because it is involuntary and uncontrollable.
 Of course, a blush can be unwanted [but the] costs to the blusher on specific occasions are outweighed by the long-term benefits of being seen as adhering to the group and by the general advantages the blush provides: indeed the costs may enhance the signal's perceived value."
 A number of techniques may be used to help prevent or reduce blushing.
+The most extreme of these interventions is a surgical technique known as endoscopic thoracic sympathectomy.

-It has also been suggested that blushing and flushing are the visible manifestations of the physiological rebound of the basic instinctual fight/flight mechanism, when physical action is not possible.
+Salzen (2010) suggested that blushing and flushing were manifestations of the physiological impact of the instinctual fight/flight mechanism when neither confrontation nor retreat is possible.

+Blushing has been linked to activation in the cerebellum and the left paracentral lobe.